Computer Science/ Information Technology (CSIT)

 CSIT 241 Cybersecurity Legal and Regulatory Overview 3 cr.

 This course reviews the various government and industry-specific laws, regulations and standards that govern the policies of an enterprise Cybersecurity program.
 This course prepares students to be both authors and participants in the definition, implementation, execution and assurance of such policies across a range of career areas and roles, included but not limited to Security Specialist, Government Administrator, Human Resources Professional, and Law Enforcement Officer.
-Code 3 course fee.
+(Online Only) Code 3 course fee.

 CSIT 242 Penetration Testing Fundamentals 3 cr.

 Penetration testing fundamentals assesses the most up-to-date penetration testing, vulnerability assessment, and management skills necessary to determine the resiliency of the network against attacks.
 It will cover fundamental methodologies, techniques, tools to identify vulnerabilities, exploit, assess security risk to networks, operating systems, and applications.
-Code 3 course fee.
+(Online Only) Code 3 course fee.

 CSIT 243 Cisco Networking Fundamentals 3 cr.

 This course provides a deep dive into the Cisco network.
 The course introduces network fundamentals (OSI model, IPs, Subnetting, etc.), an overview of Cisco products, hardware components, how to perform Layer 1 and Layer 2 basic Cisco configurations tools, such as PuTTY, TFTP/SFTP/FTP servers, loopback plugs, and Microsoft Windows basic.
 After this initial understanding (which will cover CCT routing and switching) the course will cover an introduction into basic configurations on Cisco routers work, common switching/routing issues, network/device architectures, outline basic threat defense technologies, and describing the functions and features off Cisco iOS and NX-OS.
-Code 3 course fee.
+(Online Only) Code 3 course fee.

 CSIT 244 Digital Forensics Fundamentals 3 cr.

 This course introduces the methodology and procedures associated with digital forensic analysis.
 The objective of this class is to emphasize the fundamentals and importance of digital forensics.
 Students will learn different techniques and procedures that enable them to perform a digital investigation.
 This course focuses mainly on the analysis of physical storage media and volume analysis.
 It covers the major phases of digital investigation such as preservation, analysis and acquisition of artifacts that reside in hard disks and random-access memory.
-Code 3 course fee.
+(Online Only) Code 3 course fee.

 CSIT 265 Data Structures and Analysis 4 cr.